saeedashraf/engageclients/README.md

 No or 0 for total usage < 3

-### The folwing steps are the ones I performed on the data to setup the ML models:
+### The folwing steps are the ones I performed on the data to set up the ML models:
 #### 1. Data cleaning and handling missing data (I used the mode of feature to fill the nan)
 #### 2. ML models on the entire instances
 #### 3. ML models on the unique users